Skip to content

 Visit Volt

 Volt is a London-based real-time payments company that bundles UK Faster Payments, SEPA Instant, Brazilian PIX and Australian PayTo into a single API.
-Founded in 2019, FCA-authorised EMI as of February 2024, $86M+ raised including a $60M Series B led by IVP at a $350M+ valuation.
+Founded in 2019, FCA-authorised EMI as of February 2024, with $86M+ raised including a $60M Series B led by IVP at a $350M+ valuation.
 Pay by Bank, instant payouts, virtual accounts per player for reconciliation, Circuit Breaker fraud scoring.
+As of February 2026 Volt also accepts stablecoin pay-ins at checkout (USDC and EURC) via a BVNK partnership, so merchants can settle in the original stablecoin or auto-convert to fiat.
 The iGaming pitch is one integration that covers UK, EU, Brazil and Australia on instant rails, with Volt acting as merchant of record for PIX so operators do not need a Brazilian entity.
 Real iGaming traction came through the MoneyMatrix partnership in 2021 (EveryMatrix's payments arm).
 The catch is pricing: Volt's effective take rate runs around 2.1% per transaction according to its own filings, roughly 5-7x typical open banking pricing.
-You are paying for the routing layer and the Brazil access, not for raw bank-API plumbing.
+You are paying for the routing layer, virtual accounts and the Brazil access rather than for raw bank-API plumbing.
 Trustpilot is 2.6/5 from four reviews, which is statistically meaningless.
-Glassdoor at 3.8/5 from 40 reviews shows leadership churn and strategy resets through 2024-2025.
+Glassdoor at 3.8/5 from 40 reviews shows leadership churn: co-founder Jordan Lawrence stepped down August 2024, and CEO Tom Greenwood transitioned to lead VX2 (the stablecoin settlement spinoff) in September 2024, with co-founder Steffen Vollert stepping up as Interim CEO of Volt.
 Won UK FinTech of the Year 2024.

 2.6/5 Trustpilot (4)